THIS IS A DRAFT, A WORK IN PROGRESS

 In Christ and Sophia Valentin Tomberg shares these conclusions based on Rudolph Steiner’s Outline of Esoteric Science.
-It “speaks of the various inner structures of the human soul as well as its various paths in the cosmos at the time of the event described in the Bible as “the fall of humanity.
-Seven communities arose in the history of human destiny…only the Sun Souls had the power to remain on earth…At the Fall only Adam and Eve were strong enough to remain, representing the destiny of humanity…
+It “speaks of the various inner structures of the human soul as well as its various paths in the cosmos at the time of the event described in the Bible as the fall of humanity.
+Seven communities arose in the history of human destiny…only the Sun Souls had the power to remain on earth and of those, only two souls survived.
+Yahweh placed them within Adam and Eve, representing the destiny of humanity…

-At “the Fall” changes were triggered effecting Adam and Eve’s etheric, astral and physical bodies concerning all humankind by initiating human karma, known in Biblical literature as original sin.
+At “the Fall” changes were triggered effecting Adam and Eve’s etheric, astral and physical bodies and initiated human karma, known in Biblical literature and Christianity as original sin.
 However, while certain characteristics of Adam and Eve represented “fallen humanity,” other untarnished characteristics were raised and protected, united with beings in the spiritual hierarchies.

 The immaculate astral nature of Eve (her emotional body) was united with the spiritual being Divine Sophia, worshipped in Egypt as Isis, by the Chosen People as the Shekinah and among Christians as Mary, Mother of God, Queen of Heaven.